EPL 100: Ranking of Premier League's Best Players After Matchday 31

 The notable change in this section is the swapping of Mousa Dembele and Abdoulaye Doucoure.

-The latter has endured a rather difficult week or so, travelling to The Emirates and Anfield and seeing his team beaten a combined 8-0 over the two games.
-He hasn't even begun to play as well as he's capable of, and that sees him drop below Dembele.
+The latter has endured a rather difficult week or so, travelling to the Emirates Stadium and Anfield and seeing his team beaten a combined 8-0 scoreline over the two games.
+He hasn't even begun to play as well as he's capable of doing, and that sees him drop below Dembele.

 Further down, Lewis Cook bounced back from a poor showing against Tottenham Hotspur with an improved performance against West Bromwich Albion, so moves up one.